SYS ONLINE

 The release is counterintuitive because you have been told your entire life that more conscious effort produces better results.
 Under pressure, more conscious effort produces worse results, because the conscious mind interferes with the trained motor patterns.
 The Trust step inverts the cultural intuition.

-The misunderstanding most operators carry is that trust requires the absence of doubt.
+The misunderstanding most leaders carry is that trust requires the absence of doubt.
 They wait until they feel certain before they trust.
 The waiting prevents trust from ever happening, because doubt does not subside under pressure.
-Doubt under pressure is normal and expected.
-The operator who can only trust when doubt is absent is the operator who never trusts when it counts.

-The reframe: trust is not a feeling.
-It is a discipline.
 You do not trust because you feel certain.
-You trust because you have rehearsed trusting, you have built the routine, and you know that conscious interference reduces performance, so you commit to releasing control as a deliberate act.
+You trust because you have rehearsed trusting, built the routine, and know that conscious interference reduces performance.

+You commit to releasing control as a deliberate act.
 The Trust step is built through small experiments.
 You practice trusting in low-stakes moments, accumulate evidence that trust produces better results than control, and gradually extend the trust into higher-stakes moments.
-The body needs to register that trust works under pressure, not just in calm conditions.

 Lt.
 Col. Dan Rooney is a former PGA Tour player and an F-16 fighter pilot.
 He served three combat tours in Iraq with the Oklahoma Air National Guard.
 He is the founder of Folds of Honor, a non-profit that has provided over forty thousand educational scholarships to children and spouses of fallen and disabled American military service members.